golubitsky/explorations/ai-tools-playground/README.md

 ```

 We can also pull models using `ollama pull`.
 The interface is very inspired by Docker.
 It appears that LangChain:Ollama::Kubernetes::Docker.

+# Remote LLM usage

+## Cline

+I installed the [Cline](https://cline.bot/) VS Code extension.
+I was able to get it to work with a free model by supplying my OpenRouter API key (which has a limit of $0 on it).

+TODO: can I use this same API key in an app?

+## OpenRouter

+[OpenRouter](https://openrouter.ai/settings/keys) provides free access to certain models, including the 685B param [DeepSeek: DeepSeek V3 0324 (free)](https://openrouter.ai/deepseek/deepseek-chat-v3-0324:free).

+I think the free access is limited to 50 requests per day?

+## DeepSeek

+Using [DeepSeek](https://platform.deepseek.com/api_keys) directly via its API might be cheaper.